 Service Hub only offers third-party integrations with popular eCommerce apps like Shopify and BigCommerce, which can get annoying for newer businesses in the trial-and-error stage.

 Still, Service Hub’s multi-channel capabilities and seamless integration with other HubSpot products (Marketing Hub, Sales Hub, CRM Hub) can make it the right help desk for eCommerce support teams using HubSpot’s sales and marketing apps.
+It’s also worth noting that HubSpot now offers regional data hosting for customers in the EU, so it could be a good option for teams that are looking for an EU-hosted help desk.

 HappyFox is a multi-channel service desk that supports email, phone, and social media.
+They also have data centers in the EU to support European eCommerce brands.

 HappyFox’s standard package offers eCommerce teams features like ticket management and a built-in help desk knowledge base.